isaacbernat/presentations/optimise/final.md

 - `"-O3"` the only optimisation flag used here.

 ???
-The real speedup is quite close to the theoretical one.
+The real speedup for v7 is quite close to the theoretical one.
 We saved 6/8 iterations and that means it would do 25% of the calculations.
 That would be 4x speedup.

 ### Definition
 Compilers are programs which translate code from a source language (e.g. Python) into another (e.g. cpython bytecode).
 They often apply non result-changing optimisations, analysing the whole program and how it behaves.

-PyPy is just one of many tools to speedup python execution.
+PyPy is just one of many tools to speedup Python execution.
 This presentation is already quite long so we won't be covering them.

 ## C++ 17
+- The c++ language and compiler can perform some optimisations unavailable to Python, because it's closer to the actual machine.
 - I added ports to C++ to compare performance along with PyPy.
 I chose C++ because it's a popular language where performance is critical.
 C++ may be better suited than Python for some tasks.
 It's worth comparing if it's the case here and by how much.
 - Other obvious flags would be `march`, but I wanted to keep the changes with original Python implementation minimal so the comparison was as fair as possible.